africanvisionmalawi/avm-site/src/pages/get-involved/thank-yous/index.md

   url: https://www.500miles.co.uk/
   featured: true
   order:
-  linkText: supports the development and delivery of prosthetic and orthotic services
+  linkText: helps people in our community with impaired mobility of all kinds to get
-    in Malawi and Zambia.
-They help people in our community with impaired mobility of all kinds to get moving, as well and as independently as possible, by helping them to get access to and to be able to afford prostheses and orthoses.
+    moving, as well and as independently as possible, by helping them to get access to prostheses and orthoses.
+When people are born with deformities, lose their limbs or the use of their limbs due to accident, disease or poverty, many of them also lose their livelihoods, homes or families.
 - linkTitle: Love Support Unite
   photo: "/img/thankyous/love-support-unite.jpg"
   url: https://lovesupportunite.org/